Tuna Poke Lettuce Cups

 - 1 head butter lettuce, rinsed and dried

-- 1 teaspoon gochujang chili paste, or sriracha
+- 1 tablespoon gochujang chili paste, or sriracha

 - ½ avocado, peeled and sliced